-^ The school has not apportioned salary of staff involved in transport service (driver, conductor, etc.) and depreciation on vehicles used for transportation of students in the expenses stated in table above for creating fund for replacement of vehicles, which should have been done to ensure that the cost of vehicles is apportioned to the students using the transport facility during the life of the vehicles.
+[^] The school has not apportioned salary of staff involved in transport service (driver, conductor, etc.) and depreciation on vehicles used for transportation of students in the expenses stated in table above for creating fund for replacement of vehicles, which should have been done to ensure that the cost of vehicles is apportioned to the students using the transport facility during the life of the vehicles.

 Further, on review of ledger accounts for expenses allocated against earmarked levies it was noted that school has charged expenses which are not directly related to the levy collected and has not charged certain direct expenses, which should have been charged against the earmarked levy such as lunch and refreshment expenses of events and staff were charged against lunch fee collected from students.
 Similarly, expenses of transportation of students for events, transportation charges of staff, etc. were charged against Bus fee, while salaries of drivers and conductors of the buses owned by the school engaged in transport were not charged against the Bus fee.
-Accordingly, correct position of surplus/ deficit in respect of the earmarked levies could not be derived and the above table is only a representation of the income and expenses reported by the school in its financial statements.
+Thus, while the school has raised the amount of earmarked levy collected from students towards lunch and bus fee, the expenses have not been correctly charged to evaluate the correct position of surplus/ deficit in respect of the earmarked levies and the above table is only a representation of the income and expenses reported by the school in its financial statements.